 Diet Strategy #1 – Drink more water first thing in the morning.

 Research has shown that drinking 17-ounces of water upon waking up in the morning will increase your metabolic rate by about 30 percent over the next few hours.
-The same researchers believe that over the course of a year, individuals who increase water consumption by just 1.5 liters a day could burn an extra 17,400 calories and experience a five pound weight loss.
+The same researchers believe that over the course of a year, individuals who increase water consumption by just 1.5 liters a day could burn an extra 17,400 calories and experience a five-pound weight loss.
 In addition to starting off in the morning with water, drink a glass or two of water before each meal, this has been shown to curb appetite and in turn you may end up eating fewer calories.
 It has been said that “prevention is the best medicine” and this is especially true when it comes to drinking enough water.
 As your day progresses it’s also a good idea to have a glass of water before or with each meal.
 A report from the University of North Carolina at Chapel Hill showed people who drink 7 cups of water a day eat almost 200 fewer calories a day compared to people who drink less than a glass a day.

 Diet Strategy #2 – Never skip breakfast.

 I want you to start thinking about breakfast as breaking-the-fast (“BreakFast”).
 Research from the University of Massachusetts Medical School determined that those who skip breakfast are 4 ½ times more likely to be obese compared to people who make time to eat in the morning.
-Your breakfast should be comprised of mostly protein, healthy fats and complex carbohydrate.
+Your breakfast should consist mostly of protein, healthy fats and complex carbohydrate.
 When you look at the thermic effect of food, it takes more energy (in the form of calories) to metabolize protein compared to carbohydrates or fats.
 A 12-week study of overweight and obese women found those who consistently ate a big breakfast, mid-sized lunch and small dinner lost more than twice as much weight as women who took in the same calories, but in reverse order!
 Those who ate a big breakfast first, also reduced waist circumference, lowered blood glucose, insulin resistance, and levels of ghrelin, the hunger hormone.
 Finally, according to a Georgia Centenarian Study, individuals who eat breakfast regularly have lower rates of Type 2 diabetes and are less likely to develop heart failure over the course of their lifetime compared to than those who don’t eat breakfast.
 The study that looked at older Americans, over a 13-year period, suggests that regularly eating breakfast may lead to a longer-than-average life span.

 Diet Strategy #3 – Don’t drink your calories.